 |Assistant Instructor (GI)||A Graduate Assistant Instructor (GI) supports the teaching mission of the unit in

 a more advanced capacity than a teaching assistant by serving as instructor of record

 for a lower division course or courses (numbered 100-299).
 Graduate Assistant Instructors

 must complete additional training prior to serving as an instructor of record.

 The combined load of teaching responsibilities and graduate course enrollment may not exceed 15 hours per semester.

-The Center for Faculty Development (CFD) mentors graduate students via the Best Practices in Mentoring and College Teaching (BPMCT) training program.
-The Graduate School encourages all graduate students who have an interest and passion for teaching to complete the BPMCT training program.
-The BPMCT training program must be completed if a graduate student wishes to serve as an instructor of record under the Graduate Assistant Instructor (GI) designation.
-If you are interested in completing the BPMCT training program, please send an email of interest to firstname.lastname@example.org
+The Center for Faculty Development (CFD) mentors graduate students via the Graduate Assistant Teaching Institute (GATI) training program.
+The Graduate School encourages all graduate students who have an interest and passion for teaching to complete the GATI training program.
+The GATI training program must be completed if a graduate student wishes to serve as an instructor of record under the Graduate Assistant Instructor (GI) designation.
+If you are interested in completing the GATI training program, please contact the Center for Faculty Development.

 WKU offers an excellent subsidized health insurance plan which graduate assistants may opt-in to at minimal cost.
 Students with a 20-hour/week assistantship are eligible to enroll in the Graduate Assistant Health Insurance program.
 Upon processing of the Graduate Assistantship Agreement, you will receive an email with instructions as to how to enroll.
 You must opt-in to this program each semester you wish to participate.